-There’s a few different ways you can get to the city from the airport.
+There are a few different ways you can get to Manhattan from the airport.
 I’ll go over the main 5 ways here:

 1. NYC Taxi